SEND [Special Education Needs & Disabilities] Information Report 2016/17

 - The Family Support Advisor and Assistant Headteacher monitor attendance data carefully, and support students and families who may have difficulties in this area.
 The Educational Entitlement Team may become involved if it is deemed necessary.

 - Some of our SEN students are currently under the Early Help Assessment [EHA] process, and therefore regular multi-agency meetings are held.
 Relevant professionals and outside agencies are involved, as well the student’s parents/carers.
 Pastoral, social and medical support can be provided through the EHA process e.g. through agencies such as Families and Schools Together [FAST] and Child and Adolescent Mental Health Services [CAMHS].

 How does Isebrook help parents/carers to support their child’s learning?

-- How the college explains to parents/carers how their child’s learning is planned depends very much on the child’s individual needs.
+- How we explain to parents/carers how their child’s learning is planned depends very much on the child’s individual needs.